rbauduin/cnp3/book-2nd/principles/transport.rst

    The transport layer

 These imperfections of the `connectionless network layer service` are caused by the operations of the `network layer`.
 This `layer` is able to deliver packets to their intended destination, but it cannot guarantee this delivery.
 The main cause of packet losses and errors are the buffers used on the network nodes.
-If the buffers of one of these nodes becomes full, all arriving packets must be discarded.
+If the buffers of one of these nodes become full, all arriving packets must be discarded.
 This situation happens frequently in practice.
 Transmission errors can also affect packet transmissions on links where reliable transmission techniques are not enabled or because of errors in the buffers of the network nodes.

 Transport layer services
 ------------------------